vtex/shoreline/templates/Documentation.md

 ## 4. Variation
-Include all variation names.
-The fields listed below must take into account the differences between each variation.
+Include all variation names, and their details.

-### 4.1 Code example
+### 5. Code example
 For each variation, include code examples in:

 - CSS